TZW1998/Direct-Noise-Optimization/README.md

 # A simple example
 python dno_sdxl.py --prompt "white duck" --objective black --lr 0.001 --precision fp32
 ```
-**Note**: When using the H100, there is an unknown error in the code with FP16 mixed-precision due to a bug in PyTorch."
+**Note**: When running on our H100 cluster, there was an unknown error in the code with FP16 mixed-precision due to a bug in PyTorch.